-- So far as each of them is aware, there is no information relevant to the audit of the Syndicate's annual accounts for the year ended 31 December 2018 of which the auditors are unaware; and - The director has taken all steps that he/she ought to have taken in his/her duty as a director in order to make him/herself aware of any relevant audit information and to establish that the Syndicate's auditors are aware of that information.
+- So far as each of them is aware, there is no information relevant to the audit of the Syndicate's annual accounts for the year ended 31 December 2019 of which the auditors are unaware; and - The director has taken all steps that he/she ought to have taken in his/her duty as a director in order to make him/herself aware of any relevant audit information and to establish that the Syndicate's auditors are aware of that information.

-Independent Auditors
+Independent Auditor

-The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 (IAD) require that the auditor of the Syndicate annual accounts be appointed by the Managing Agent on behalf of the member of the Syndicate.
+The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 (IAD) require that the auditor of the Syndicate's annual accounts be appointed by the Managing Agent on behalf of the member of the Syndicate.

-In accordance with section 14(2) of Schedule 1 of the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 (IAD), the auditors, Ernst & Young LLP will be deemed reappointed by the managing agent on behalf of the member of the Syndicate and Ernst & Young LLP will therefore continue in office.
+In accordance with section 14(2) of Schedule 1 of the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 (IAD), the auditors, the Managing agent on behalf of the member of the Syndicate intends to reappoint Ernst & Young LLP as the Syndicate's auditor.